whittlelabs/k/README.md

    Constructs a troubleshooting prompt that includes relevant file content and the original traceback.

 6. **Enable Verbose Output**
-   Simply add the **--verbose** flag to any command (e.g., `k pr "Refactor database connection logic" --verbose`) to display detailed debug output during execution.
+   Simply add the **--verbose** flag to any command (e.g., `k change "Refactor database connection logic" --verbose`) to display detailed debug output during execution.

 7. **Implement Changeset from Clipboard**
-   Copy a valid JSON changeset (like the one generated by `k pr`) to your clipboard, then run:
+   Copy a valid JSON changeset (like the one generated by `k change`) to your clipboard, then run:
    `k implement --verbose`
    This command reads the changeset from the clipboard and applies the file additions, modifications, and removals to your project.
 Use the **--verbose** flag for detailed output.